 These guidelines and instructions are for all authors submitting manuscripts for publication by Books@Atla Open Press.
-Unsolicited manuscripts are not accepted but must be accepted first as part of an Association or Scholarly Edition.
-Submission of a book proposal is required prior to acceptance for publication as a Scholarly Edition.
-For information about submitting a Scholarly Edition proposal, please visit the submissions page.
+Unsolicited manuscripts are not accepted.
+Submission of a book proposal is required prior to acceptance for publication.
+For information about submitting a proposal, please visit the submissions page.

 - Atla Open Press only accepts submissions in Microsoft Word (DOCX), Open/LibreOffice (ODT) and rich text (RTF) formats.

 - Your manuscript file should only include the text of your manuscript.
 Please do not include any extraneous material such as running headers for each chapter, page numbers, drop-caps, chapter headers beyond the title, etc. These items will be incorporated into the book during the final formatting.

 - Only Unicode fonts will be accepted (this includes Times New Roman, Arial, and most common fonts found in Microsoft Office and other major suites; consult a full list of Unicode fonts if you are unsure whether your fonts are Unicode-compliant).